 AZ Common Ground was established due to the high recidivism rate of ex-offenders once released from incarceration, the lack of successful reentry programs and services offered to ex-offenders, and the desire to assist communities and organizations to support victims of crime.

 AZ Common Ground began teaching life skills courses in February of 2011.
-Since then, AZ Common Ground has successfully graduated 681 individuals from their program with just over 4% (27) returning to incarceration.
+Since then, AZ Common Ground has successfully graduated 834 individuals from their program with just 47 returning to incarceration.
+However, 14 have returned with new charges.
+The remaining 33 returned to incarceration on technical violations.
 AZ Common Ground receives over 120 new contacts per month.

 To support, advocate, and mentor previously incarcerated youth and adults to become servant leaders within Maricopa County.